Skip to main content

 Use Templates to Maintain Consistent Abbreviation

-These templates can be reused by multiple users across departments or locations, which helps reduce effort and preserve your short message service standards.
+These templates can be reused by multiple users, departments, or locations, which helps reduce effort and preserve your SMS standards.

 Schedule Abbreviation-Friendly Texts in Advance